tawesoft/untrusted.py/README.md

 ### The `untrusted.normal` type

-* Like the `untrusted.string` type, but with Unicode normalisation (to NFD on input and to NFC on output).
+* Like the `untrusted.string` type, but with automatic Unicode normalisation.
+Values are normalised to NFD internally on input and normalised to NFC on output.

 ```python
 import untrusted